Developer: VaragtP Studios & Ratalaika Games

 Originally developed by VaragtP Studios, Plantera first came to Steam in 2016 and has since then been making its way to various other platforms, with the likes of Spain based Ratalaika Games porting Plantera to 3DS, Wii U, PlayStation Vita and even the Nintendo Switch.
 Sure Rainy Frog Games are the publisher for the Japanese eShop release, but let’s pay credit where credit is due.
 It was Ratalaika Games who worked on the Switch version of the game, adding in the new details and getting it Switch ready, so good job Ratalaika, you helped bring Plantera to yet another platform and later on this year, you’ll be publishing the Western release and now we can properly get on with the review.

 Now what about the actual gameplay?
 Well upon starting a new game, the player is presented with an almost barren field, save for a trio of butterflies you need to dispose of and a blue blob.
 Striking the butterflies by touching them, by pressing on the Switch’s touch-screen, sees you earning couple of coins.
-Enough coins in fact to plant some carrots and then from there, Plantera DX truly begins.
+Enough coins in fact, to plant some carrots and then from there, Plantera DX truly begins.
 Although thanks to a new update for the Japanese version, support for controllers are available, so if you want to play with your Pro Controller, you can, but you can stick to touch-screen controls if you’d rather, if you want the personal touch.

 Just as soon as your planted carrots grow, your little blue blob worker will pick them for you, or you can pick them yourself by putting your finger to the screen once more and pressing them and then just as soon as you have enough coins, you can buy more carrots and then cycle repeats.
 Only this cycle it is not without its changes, as instead of just being one endless loop with no change whatsoever, the more you grow and earn, the more EXP points you will, which means you can level up and with levelling up comes access to new things such as plants, bushes, trees and even animals.